United Kingdom EPR

 Who must register for packaging EPR in United Kingdom

-The rules will be relevant to any packaging-importing or supplying entities within the UK.
-You must report your packaging if:
+The rules apply to packaging-importing or supplying entities within the UK if:

-• your annual revenue is £1 million or greater
+• Producer/seller annual turnover is £1 million or greater

 Ready to make extended producer responsibility effortless for UK?
 Request a personalized EPR fee quote now and start turning regulatory obligations into sustainable value for your brand for cross-border sales!